cncf/clomonitor/docs/dev.md

 ```

 Depending on the speed of your Internet connection and machine, this may take one or two minutes.
 The first time it runs all repositories will be linted.
 Subsequent runs will only lint repositories that have changed, so it'll be much faster.
 Once the tracker has completed, you should see projects in the web application.

+The agent readiness statistics shown in the stats page are computed by the
+`get_stats` database function, so existing deployments must apply the latest
+migrations before they show up.
+The `/api/stats` endpoint is served with
+`Cache-Control: max-age=3600`, so it can take up to an hour for the numbers to
+reflect a tracker run.

 ### Linter CLI